-All prospective primary and prospective phase change EDE Entities must provide testing environment credentials using the EDE UI Eligibility Technical Assistance Credentials Form posted on CMS zONE.
-72 Prospective primary and phase change EDE Entities will complete the EDE UI Eligibility Technical Assistance Credentials Form to submit credentials for the Eligibility TA Review as well as the mini eligibility application audit, as detailed in Section X.D.
-Audit Submission Compliance Review.
-Prospective primary and phase change EDE Entities must submit two separate sets of credentials to access their Consumer-facing test environments (if applicable), and two separate sets of credentials to access their Agent and Broker-facing test environments (if applicable).
+All prospective primary and prospective phase change EDE Entities must provide testing environment credentials using the Eligibility Technical Assistance Testing Team Credentials Form posted on CMS zONE.
+74 Prospective primary and phase change EDE Entities will complete the Eligibility Technical Assistance Testing Team Credentials Form to submit credentials for the Eligibility TA Review as well as the Compliance Testing Team Credentials Form for the mini eligibility application audit, as detailed in Section X.D, Audit Submission Compliance Review.
+Prospective primary and phase change EDE Entities must submit two separate sets of credentials to access their Consumer-facing test environments (if applicable), and two separate sets of credentials (i.e., Eligibility Technical Assistance Testing Team Credentials Form and Compliance Testing Team Credentials Form) to access their Agent and Broker-facing test environments (if applicable).
 For example, EDE Entities pursuing approval to use both pathways will submit four sets of credentials, but Entities pursuing approval to use only the Consumer pathway or only the Agent and Broker pathway will submit two sets of credentials.
 The prospective primary or phase change EDE Entity must ensure that the testing credentials are valid and that all APIs and components of its EDE implementation in its testing environment are accessible for the duration of the UI Eligibility Technical Assistance Review.
 CMS will conduct the UI Eligibility TA Review when an EDE Entity's UI is complete and ready for review.
+Prospective EDE Entities do not need to wait until the business audit has been submitted to provide CMS with test environment credentials for CMS to begin conducting the UI Eligibility TA Review process.
 CMS recommends submitting a UI Flexibility Consult prior to the UI Eligibility TA Review.